-Below are the sections found in Settings (Step 2):
+Below are the sections found in form settings:

 The first area allows you to set general options like the title and description of your form.
 The Title field is the publicly-visible title of your form.
 The Description field is for internal purposes only, and appears below the title only in the Act-On Form Library.